 - Help deal with painful emotions

 - Enable a young person to achieve some level of congruence with regards to thoughts, feelings and understanding behaviour

 - Enable a young person to change behaviours which have negative consequences

 - Enable a young person to function comfortably and adaptively within their external environment

-- To maximise the opportunity for young people to pursue developmental milestones
+- To maximize the opportunity for young people to pursue developmental milestones

 Parental involvement is encouraged and essential for working with primary aged children.
-An essential element in this profession is recognising when your child or young person may need to be ‘Getting More Help’ which is the CAMHS service.
+An essential element in our profession is recognising when your child or young person may need to be ‘Getting More Help’ which is the CAMHS service.
 We have well established relationships with CAMHS and a direct referral route to this service.

 F = Feelings